 And there are times occasionally when people I meet on the road will want me to have "just one glass of wine" with them, and I can't.
 I can't have just one, because I'm a reformed alcoholic, solidly reformed.
 If I drank a drop I would throw up.
 Just thinking about it makes me nauseous.
 Just smelling it makes me queasy.

 And I don't like being around drunken people.
 I feel embarrassed for them.
 Well, maybe that's too strong a term.
 I just feel uncomfortable.
 Like we're in different dimensions.
 I don't want to be judgmental.
 It's OK to drink.

 And I've lost work because of it.
 Because I didn't hang out after the concert, and was not considered very much fun.
 After all, I went there (usually many thousands of miles) to play serious Music.

-I spent my whole life, 55 years of it, getting ready for those moments alone with that piano.
+I spent my whole life, since I was 4, getting ready for those moments alone with that piano.

 And I didn't WANT to go and hang out afterwards.
 I wanted to go to my hotel room and sit in my jammies and think and relax and go over the Music in my mind.
 Unwind.

 I get really high when I play, just from the Music and the people.
 All that joy and love just washes over me.
 And I give every ounce of energy I have.
 So if I'm asked to hang out afterwards to get a chance to play, I wind up saying no.

 And I really have lost work, thousands and thousands of dollars.

 And remember: most business deals are made at the bar.